 - A dispute regarding the supply of electricity to commercial outlets in circumstances where there was an issue as to whether or not one party was engaged as principal or agent.
 The amount in dispute between the parties exceeded £1m.

-On behalf of clients, in relation to clinical negligence and personal injury, including high value cerebral palsy matters and cases involving serious brain injury, Neil has acted primarily for claimants although he has experience of acting on instructions from an employer's liability insurer in a substantial number of cases involving industrial injury.
+On behalf of clients and as a mediator, Neil has been concerned in relation to clinical negligence and personal injury, including very high value cerebral palsy matters and cases involving serious brain injury.
+Many of the claims handled both as a solicitor and a mediator have involved complex care needs and future loss claims.
+He has acted primarily for claimants although he has experience of acting on instructions from an employer's liability insurer in a substantial number of cases involving industrial injury.
 Examples of recent cases as mediator include: